 Contempt of Court

 “Contempt of court” covers a wide variety of conduct which undermines or has the potential to undermine the course of justice, and the procedures which are designed to deal with them.
 The law governing contempt of court is vast.
 The Law Commission’s consultation paper on contempt of court was published in November 2012.
-It focused on four specific areas:
+It focused on a number of areas including:

 - Contempt by publication